ByK E-250 Review

-For added safety, ByK bikes also includes a pad to cover the threaded headset and a bell.
-The inset bolts of the headset, will additional protect from scratches when the pad is not in place.
+For added safety, ByK bikes also include a pad to cover the threaded headset and a bell.
+The inset bolts of the headset, will additionally protect from scratches when the pad is not in place.
 The bell on our test bike did brake relatively soon, which is typical with bells found on kids bikes.
-The overall quality of the bike also isn’t a high-end as the WOOM or the Islabikes, but considering its lesser price tag, it is certainly reasonable priced.
+The overall quality of the bike also isn’t a high-end as the WOOM or the Islabikes but considering its lesser price tag, it is certainly reasonably priced.

 The handlebar height of the three bikes is also a significant difference.
-The flat handlebars of the Cleary provides a much more aggressive body position on the bike, while the upright bars on the WOOM provides the opposite.
+The flat handlebars of the Cleary provide a much more aggressive body position on the bike, while the upright bars on the woom provides the opposite.
 The custom V-shaped of the ByK, make for a good in-between.

 At 14.4 lb.
-(14 lb. and 6 oz.) the ByK E-250 is lighter than the Cleary and the WOOM2, but is slightly heavier than the Islabikes CNOC 14″ (MSRP $309).
+(14 lb. and 6 oz.) the ByK E-250 is lighter than the Cleary and the woom 2, but is slightly heavier than the Islabikes CNOC 14″.
 Ideally, a child’s bike should be less than 30% of their body weight, but since kids can weigh as little as 30 lb., that’s generally not feasible.
 At 14 lb. the ByK is especially light, considering it has larger and heavier 14″ tires.

 The brakes of the ByK is certainly one item we would like to see improvement on.
 While child-sized, the brake lever was almost too far for our three-year-old tester to reach.
 As mentioned previously, we would also like to see a freewheel option, but since they are required on all bikes with a minimum seat post less than 17″, it would require selling a completely separate back wheel (which the user would have to install themselves, like the WOOM) or selling the bike with a extra long seat post and require the purchase of a shorter one (like Cleary).